prongs1996/prongs1996.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I absolutely love teaching and so am very happy to announce that I have been awarded the Teaching Fellowship from the School of Computing @ NUS!
+In the past year, I have absolutely loved teaching at NUS and so am very happy to learn that I have been awarded the Teaching Fellowship from the School of Computing @ NUS!
 (AY2025/2026)